 Switch to organic fertilizer

 Most gardeners know just how vital good fertilizers are.
 They help produce beautiful flowers in a flower garden and grow tasty veggies in a vegetable garden.
-No matter the type of green in your yard, switching to organic fertilizer ensures no harsh or nasty chemicals being poured into the soil.
+But the benefits of organic fertilizers go beyond nourishment and enrichment.
+No matter the type of green in your yard, switching to organic fertilizer ensures no harsh or nasty chemicals are being poured into the soil.
 It’s also safer for pets and children who might be digging around or plucking flowers from your garden.
 You can either purchase organic fertilizer or make your own at home with a compost bin.

 Build a compost bin